redwoodjs/redwood/CONTRIBUTING.md

 | `--clean, -c`       | Clean the framework repo before linking?
 Set this to false to speed things up if you're sure your build folders are clean [default: true]                 |
 | `--watch, -w`           | Set this to false, if you just want to link once, and not watch for file changes [default: true]      |
 <br>

+> Having issues with `rwt link`?
+There's an [rwt link FAQ](https://github.com/redwoodjs/redwood/issues/2215), if not please try one of the legacy contributing flows below.

 #### Copy and Watch

 `yarn rwt link` not working for you?
 That's ok &mdash; we have a few legacy contributing workflows that you can fall back on.